Pasu4/neuro-api-tony/README.md

 > This repository was renamed from `neuro-api-human-control` to `neuro-api-tony`.
 > GitHub should automatically redirect requests to the new URL, but in case you run into problems because of this, run `git remote set-url origin https://github.com/Pasu4/neuro-api-tony.git` in the repository.

-To update the program, run it with the `--update` argument (see [Usage](#usage) on how to run it).
-This assumes you have cloned the repository with git.
+If you have installed Tony by cloning the repository, pull the latest changes using git.
-If you didn't, you're better off re-downloading and re-installing than updating the files manually.
+If you downloaded from GitHub without cloning it, you're better off re-downloading and re-installing than updating the files manually.

-If `--update` starts the program instead of updating, you might be running an old version.
-In that case, do the following steps.
-**All commands should be run in the folder of the application.**
+**All commands should be run in the root folder of the repository.**

 1. Run `git pull`
 2. Run `.\.venv\Scripts\activate` on Windows, or `source ./.venv/bin/activate` on Linux / Mac (Skip this step if you didn't set up a virtual environment)
 3. Run `pip install -e .` to install any potential new dependencies

+If you installed Tony from PyPI, you can update using `pip install --upgrade neuro-api-tony`.
+Note that automatic update checking is currently not implemented in the PyPI version.

 ## Usage

 This assumes you have set up a virtual environment during installation.
 Skip step 1 if you haven't, or if your virtual environment is already activated.
-**All commands should be run in the folder of the application.**

-1. Run `.\.venv\Scripts\activate` on Windows, or `source ./.venv/bin/activate` on Linux / Mac
+1. In the folder of the application, run `.\.venv\Scripts\activate` on Windows, or `source ./.venv/bin/activate` on Linux / Mac
-2. Run `neuro_api_tony`
+2. Run `neuro-api-tony`

 The application window should now open.
 The left panel will display the actions once they have been registered.